pbearne/performance/plugins/image-prioritizer/readme.txt

    3. An element with a CSS `background-image` inline `style` attribute.
    4. An element with a CSS `background-image` applied with a stylesheet (when the image is from an allowed origin).
    5. A `VIDEO` element's `poster` image.
-2. Ensure `fetchpriority=high` is only added to an `IMG` when it is the Largest Contentful Paint (LCP) element across all responsive breakpoints.
+2. Ensure `fetchpriority=high` is only added to an `IMG` when it is the LCP element across all responsive breakpoints.
 3. Add `fetchpriority=low` to `IMG` tags which appear in the initial viewport but are not visible, such as when they are subsequent carousel slides.
 4. Lazy loading:
    1. Apply lazy loading to `IMG` tags based on whether they appear in any breakpoint’s initial viewport.